SovereignCloudStack/standards/Standards/scs-0100-w1-flavor-naming-implementation-testing.md

 Note that we previously assumed more similarity of consumer RDNA-x with server CDNA-x that actually is the case; the RDNA-x cards now use `x.1` (since v3.3 as of Oct 2025) to be able to differentiate them.
-We will tolerate potential rate cases of old installations calling RDNA-x as generation `x` for the time being.
+We will tolerate potential rare cases of old installations calling RDNA-x as generation `x` for the time being.

 #### intel Xe (`I`)